Italy's 5-Star, League near deal, await president's verdict

 Mattarella, normally a low-profile figure, warned over the weekend about the importance of Italy running sound public finances and maintaining its traditional pro-European Union positions.

-The economic promises made by both parties during the campaign seem incompatible with Europe’s budget rules, though investors - generally made uneasy by any prospects of fiscal slippage by governments - seemed little fazed on Monday, with Italian stocks and bonds trading flat.
+The economic promises made by both parties during the campaign seem incompatible with Europe’s budget rules, though investors — generally made uneasy by any prospects of fiscal slippage by governments — seemed little fazed on Monday.

+Italian stocks slipped slightly, in line with other European markets, and bonds were little changed.

 Five-Star’s flagship policy of a universal income for the poor would cost an estimated 17 billion euros ($20 billion) per year.
 The League’s hallmark scheme, a flat tax rate of 15 percent for companies and individuals, is tipped to cut tax revenues by 80 billion euros per year.